gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 36. ### How can you handle file uploads in NestJS, and what is the role of the Multer library?

-    File uploads in NestJS can be handled using the `multer library`, which is a middleware for handling `multipart/form-data`.
+    NestJS offers convenient ways to handle file uploads, and one common approach is using the `multer` middleware.
+Additionally, the framework provides the `@UploadedFile` decorator, which simplifies the process of accessing and processing uploaded files in NestJS controllers.
+These tools collectively offer a flexible and efficient solution for managing file uploads in NestJS applications.

     By using the `@UseInterceptors()` decorator with FileInterceptor or FilesInterceptor, you can handle single or multiple file uploads in your application.

     **[⬆ Back to Top](#table-of-contents)**